codeforamerica/trailsyserver/README.md

 ### Heroku setup

-For quick step-by-step instructions for creating a new deploy of To The Trails/Trailsy, try the [new deploy instructions](https://github.com/codeforamerica/trailsy/wiki/Deploying-a-New-Instance) on the project [wiki](https://github.com/danavery/trailsy/wiki)
+*(For quick step-by-step instructions for creating a new deploy of To The Trails/Trailsy, try the [new deploy instructions](https://github.com/codeforamerica/trailsy/wiki/Deploying-a-New-Instance) on the Trailsy repository [wiki](https://github.com/danavery/trailsy/wiki).)*

 To set up an instance on Heroku, you need a instance of PostGIS available.
 The production To The Trails application uses Heroku's PostGIS service.